"Here are some answers!"

 A: These simple steps can increase your opportunities with the City of Winston-Salem.

-- Attend pre-bid conferences, seminars, and workshops sponsored by the City of Winston-Salem
+- Attend seminars, workshops, and outreach sessions sponsored by the City of Winston-Salem

 - Establish and maintain contacts and relationships with general contractors for potential business

 - Respond promptly to solicitation requests

 If I am certified with the state do I still need to be certified with the City of Winston-Salem M/WBE Program?

 A: No, the city no longer has a certification program.
-You must obtain your certification through the State Wide Uniform Certification program administered by the State Historically Underutilized Businesses program.
+You must obtain your certification through the State Wide Uniform Certification program administered by the State HUB program.